WHAT IS BLEPHARITIS?

 Blepharitis is inflammation of the eyelid margin.
 It is commonly a chronic condition that affects both children and adults.
 It is generally a benign condition but can cause frequent and annoying symptoms.
+Rarely, it can threaten vision when the cornea (clear structure in front of the colored iris) is involved.

 The cause of blepharitis is not fully understood but is commonly associated with inflammation and overgrowth of normal bacteria on the eyelids.
 Blepharitis can also be associated with other skin conditions such as seborrheic dermatitis and rosacea.

 Chronic crusting of the eyelids is the hallmark symptoms of blepharitis.
-Other common symptoms include redness of the eyelid margins, chalazion (sty) formation, burning sensation, irritation, tearing and chronic redness of the eyes.
+Other common symptoms include redness of the eyelid margins, chalazion (stye) formation, burning sensation, irritation, tearing and chronic redness of the eyes.
 Symptoms may also include blurred vision and sensitivity to light.

 Only your eye doctor can diagnose blepharitis.
 During the examination your doctor will look for the classic signs including plugged glands on the eyelid margin (meibomian glands), crusting of the eyelid margin, and associated findings of conjunctival injection and sometimes corneal involvement.